 ENGL1013 English Composition I Emphasizes the writing of a variety of well-organized and well-developed essays which show a command of grammar, mechanics, and diction.
 Must make a grade of "C" or better to progress to ENGL1023 English Composition II.
-Prerequisites: A grade of "A" in PCEN0034 Foundations of Literacy or a grade of "B" in PCEN0034 with co-enroll into PCEN0001 English Composition I Supplemental Instruction Lab or appropriate placement test scores.
 Please see the catalog's course placement chart for specific scores.
 3 credits.
 ACTS: ENGL 1013